Conducting a San Antonio Wolf Trap residency at your school

-San Antonio Wolf Trap teaching artists work alongside classroom teachers during 8 week/16-session residencies, held twice a week in the morning during the school day.
-This learning partnership provides critical tools for teachers to improve school readiness for disadvantaged students.
+San Antonio Wolf Trap Teaching Artists work in the classroom, with teachers, during 8 week/16-session residencies.
+This learning partnership provides critical tools for classroom teachers to improve school readiness of Pre-K students.

 How it works

 For Students: This arts-based teaching method taps into children’s innate desire for active, multisensory learning — children sing, dance and engage their imagination through puppetry, story dramatization, and role play.
 This approach helps young children to:

 · Develop their language and literacy skills

 · Learn math and science concepts, vocabulary, and creativity